masashitanimura/2.0/pages/userguide/userguide_basicdebugging.md

 7. **Check Date and Time.** Date and Time should be the actual date and time.
 EMS will not run if it detects that date and time is adjusted.

+8. **Check your Text Editor.** If you make changes in your config.lua file, make sure that you use a text editor that will not add additional characters on the file.
+This will corrupt the file and EMS will not run if the config.lua is corrupted.

    ​